›› Harmonious outcome for Thyristor controller

 A new power controller, employing novel technology has been developed by REO.
 Called the ‘REOTRON MEW 700/50 2S’, the controller operates on the phase-angle principle but, unlike traditional systems, it reduces harmonics (power factor) and provides a smoother process.
 The unit can be used for voltage, current or power regulation.

-The REOTRON controller produces two output voltages simultaneously; one is adjusted by firing the thyristors at a variable phase-angle, while the other is permanently on full conduction but at a lower voltage level.
-This avoids abruptly switch-on of current at the firing-angle.
+The REOTRON controller produces two output voltages simultaneously; one is adjusted by firing the thyristors at a variable phase-angle, whilst the other is permanently on full conduction but at a lower voltage level.
+This avoids abrupt switch-on of current at the firing angle.
 The two outputs are combined by interposing a transformer, with two primary windings, between the controller and load.